morrisallison/brackets-mystique-theme/README.md

 # Mystique

-Mystique theme for Brackets.
+Mystique theme for [Brackets](https://github.com/adobe/brackets).
 A style that I have pieced together over years.

+Requires Brackets version 0.42.0 or later.
+You can install this theme via the extension manager within Brackets.

 #### HTML